casper-network/ceps/text/0003-hash-indexed-object-store.md

 ### In-memory deduplication

 Storage could keep a cache of recently used objects and use `Rc`s or `Arcs` to pass these around.
-This is usefuly because it is likely that a recently received deploy will make its way into a block in the near future.
-Having an unified mechanism that works for any kind of object makes implementing this case a good investment, as it will immediately benefit the whole system.
+This is useful because it is likely that a recently received Deploy will make its way into a Block in the near future.
+Having a unified mechanism that works for any kind of object makes implementing this case a good investment, as it will immediately benefit the platform.

 ### Persisting networking state